 A little bit about me personally and this Blog:

-My husband Ian and I moved to Israel thirteen years ago from London.
-We live in a Moshav and have four inquisitive and vivacious daughters.
-Being a mother, living in this incredible land, reading as much as time allows, teaching, learning and living with all the complexity that life throws at us informs and peppers much of my thinking.
-I am frequently amazed how life provides a tapestry of experiences and insights that when weaved together create a complex web of unique,authentic and raw beauty and meaning which I endeavour to integrate into my writing and teaching.
+My husband Ian and I moved to Israel sixteen years ago from London.
+We live in a Moshav with our family.
+Ralph Waldo Emerson’s adage “Life is a succession of lessons which must be lived to be understood”, informs the way I approach life and its vicissitudes .
+In my eyes, life is a tapestry of experiences and insights, that when weaved together create a complex web of unique, authentic and raw beauty and meaning which I endeavour to integrate into my writing and teaching.